Vermont State Police takes steps in response to COVID-19

 but remains in 'full and active operation'

 During these unprecedented times, people, businesses and governments throughout the world are modifying their operations as a novel coronavirus, COVID-19, has spread around the globe.
 In Vermont, Gov. Phil Scott declared a state of emergency Friday, March 13, 2020, enacting steps to help slow the spread of COVID-19 and to protect the most vulnerable.
+The state of emergency continues through June 15.

 The Vermont State Police, like law-enforcement agencies nationwide, has planned for this situation and is taking precautions.
 Commanders have directed members of the state police to make certain modifications to their operations to protect both the workforce and the public.